Skip links

 Storing and Making Chicken Stir-Fry Ahead

-Chicken Stir-Fry is something I often cook with leftovers in mind, and Chef Thomas has learned through repetition how it holds up after a day or two.
-This is how I handle it in a normal home kitchen.
+Chicken Stir-Fry is something I often cook with leftovers in mind, and Chef Thomas has learned how it holds up after a day or two through simple repetition.
+When I plan ahead, I sometimes serve it later alongside light dishes like mini chicken meatball soup or something crisp such as crispy chicken taquitos.

 The Small Detail That Makes Chicken Stir-Fry Work